mortonjt/jekyll-now/_posts/2020-08-04-move-that-elbo.md

 p(x) \geq \mathbb{E}_{q(z|x)}[\log p(x|z)] - KL(q(x|z)||p(z))
 $$

 I've removed the extra notation to simplify things.
 But still, if this is the first time you've seen this, you may have a number of questions.
 There are many funky things going on with the notation.
-First off, what is going on with the expectation and how does $q(z\|x)$ play a role in this?
-Why does $p(x)$ play a role here?
+First off, what is going on with the expectation and how does $$q(z\|x)$$ play a role in this?
+Why does $$p(x)$$ play a role here?
 And exactly how is this inequality derived?

 The most simplified attempt that I've seen at explaining variational inference is David Blei's review [here](https://amstat.tandfonline.com/doi/pdf/10.1080/01621459.2017.1285773?needAccess=true).
 Note that there is nothing wrong in these derivations, but I argue that an even simpler derivation can be obtained directly from Baye's Theorem. n